KoalaHealth/baby-black-box-blog/_posts/recipes/2023-08-18-zucchini-tots.md

 Line a medium bowl with clean kitchen towel or cheese cloth, add grated zucchini, and squeeze out as much liquid as you can.
 You can dispose of the liquid.

 <h5 class="mb-1">Step 4</h5>
+In a medium bowl, mix the egg in with the dried zucchini.

+<h5 class="mb-1">Step 5</h5>
-In a medium bowl, combine 1 cup grated dried zucchini and the dry ingredients (1/2 cup panko/bread crumbs, 1/4 cup flour, 1/4 shredded cheddar cheese, 1/2 tsp garlic powder, 1/2 tsp onion powder).
+Combine 1 cup grated dried zucchini and the dry ingredients (1/2 cup panko/bread crumbs, 1/4 cup flour, 1/4 shredded cheddar cheese, 1/2 tsp garlic powder, 1/2 tsp onion powder).
 You can use a spatula to mix everything together, but clean hands are recommended though a bit messy.
+If there is more than 1 cup of dried zucchini, either refrigerate for later or repeat the step.

-<h5 class="mb-1">Step 5</h5>
+<h5 class="mb-1">Step 6</h5>
 Using a tablespoon, portion out rounds of the zucchini mixture and shape into tot shapes.
 Place on prepared baking sheet.
 Repeat until sheet is full.

-<h5 class="mb-1">Step 6</h5>
+<h5 class="mb-1">Step 7</h5>
 Bake 16-18 minutes or until edges are golden brow and firm to the touch.
 If cooking in an air fryer, line with parchment and bake at 400°F for 10 minutes.